javascript-tutorial/en.javascript.info/2-ui/1-document/05-basic-dom-node-properties/article.md

 - Another piece of HTML `<p>A new element</p>` was inserted in its place.
 - `div` still has its old value.
 The new HTML wasn't saved to any variable.

 It's so easy to make an error here: modify `div.outerHTML` and then continue to work with `div` as if it had the new content in it.
 But it doesn't.
-Such thing is correct for `innerHTML`, but not for `outerHTML`.
+Such a thing is correct for `innerHTML`, but not for `outerHTML`.

 We can write to `elem.outerHTML`, but should keep in mind that it doesn't change the element we're writing to ('elem').
 It puts the new HTML in its place instead.
 We can get references to the new elements by querying the DOM.